camunda/camunda-docs/docs/components/modeler/forms/form-element-library/forms-element-library-image.md

 ---
 id: forms-element-library-image
 title: Image view
-description: Learn about the library image view form element to display an image.
+description: Learn about the image view form element to display an image.
 ---

 An element allowing the user to display images.